bacpop/PopPUNK/docs/installation.rst

     conda install poppunk

+If you want to use GPUs, take a look at :doc:`gpu`.

 If you are having conflict issues with conda, our advice would be:

 - Remove and reinstall miniconda.